Congratulations! You’ve made the decision to attend the AFHE Convention and we are so excited to have you join us!

-If you pre-registered for the convention, your name badges will be available for pick up at the pre-registration check-in tables.
+If you pre-registered for the convention, your name badges will be available for pick up on Friday morning through the box office windows outside the Arena lobby.
+Look for the alphabetical directional signs to find which line to join.
 You will pick up your name badges and holders, convention program, and welcome bag.
-On Friday morning you will find pre-registration check-in on the right-hand side of the lobby.
-For the rest of the weekend, pre-registration check-in will be at the far end of the Registration counter.
+After Friday morning, pre-registration check-in will be at the Registration counter.
 We will have signs to make it easy for you to find where to go first.

-If you did not pre-register, you may register on-site.
+If you did not pre-register, you may register when you arrive.
 Follow the signs in the lobby or ask one of our helpful greeters to direct you.
 One of our volunteers at the registration counter will assist you, process your registration payment, and give you your name badges, welcome bag, and convention program.

 You will find a few different types of workshops at the AFHE Convention.